Uniforms for Dementia & Aged Care Workers - Blog - Infectious Clothing

 - Think about staff preferences for colours in staff areas.

-- Select the colour of more expensive items, such as furniture and furnishings before selecting paint, which is less expensive and easier to change.
+- Select the colour of more expensive items, such as furniture and furnishings, before selecting paint, which is less costly and easier to change.

 - Increase colour contrast between furniture and walls to increase visibility.